Mushroom-Daemon/doks/content/writing/short_swipes/guide.md

 I WENT BANKRUPT A LONG TIME AGO.
 THEN I [FOUND THIS] AND NOW I HAVE FINANCIAL PEACE AND YOU CAN TOO.

-YOU MIGHT DO THIS ONCE IN YOUR LIFE - WE DO IT EVERYDAY

-WE DON'T JUST CARE ABOUT _ , WE CARE ABOUT YOU

 IT MAKES SENSE…

 YOU'RE RIGHT…